'80s hip hop

 Style marker

-It was common in the 1970s and '80s to end a rap line with this rhythmic figure on the third beat of a measure:
+It was common in the '80s (and late '70s, and very early '90s) to end a rap line with this rhythmic figure on the third beat of a measure:

 Notation in which the third beat articulates three of its four sixteenth notes, omitting the third.

-It fell out of favor by the early '90s.
+It fell out of favor by the mid-'90s.

 References in later music